-Do you find that you have the drive to keep yourself going, but lack the organization and follow up you need to be really successful?
-Do you tend to lend blame to others or even certain circumstances when you fall short?
+Do you find that you have the drive to keep going but lack the organization and follow-up you need to succeed?
+Do you tend to lend blame to others or even in certain circumstances when you fall short?
 It happens to the best of us.
 If you’re a one-person show…who is making you accountable to get things done?
 And if you don’t get them done, are you taking responsibility or shifting the blame?
-Businessdictionary.com defines accountability as: The obligation of an individual or organization to account for its activities, accept responsibility for them, and to disclose the results in a transparent manner.
+The dictionary defines accountability as The obligation of an individual or organization to account for its activities, accept responsibility for them, and disclose the results in a transparent manner.

 I’ve made two changes over the last year to help me with my own accountability.
 The first was having a partner in my business.
-Danae and I talk twice each week; once at the beginning of the week to set our goals and decide on a game plan, and again at the end of the week to see where we’re at and what our results were.
-The second was hiring a Virtual Assistant to help us get the tasks done within our game plan, which helps to keep us both on track along the way.
-The rule we’ve used for our Virtual Assistant is to outsource what we can teach, and the rest we do ourselves.
-We make sure we’re clear with the results we’re looking for, and the time frame we need it done.
+Danae and I talk twice each week, once at the beginning of the week to set our goals and decide on a game plan and again at the end of the week to see where we’re at and what our results are.
+The second was hiring a Virtual Assistant to help us complete the tasks within our game plan, which helped keep us both on track along the way.
+The rule we’ve used for our Virtual Assistant is to outsource what we can teach and the rest we do ourselves.
+We ensure we’re clear with the results we’re looking for and the time frame we need to be done.
 Our VA is held accountable for her tasks, and Danae and I are accountable for ours.

-I was listening to Jeffrey Hayzlett on Doug Sandler’s Podcast the other day and he mentioned something that was funny, but true.
-He said we need to “get rid of the squirrels”.
-It’s so easy to get distracted and lose your focus, which many times means a task or project goes unfinished or is delayed longer than it needs to be.
+I was listening to Jeffrey Hayzlett on Doug Sandler’s Podcast the other day, and he mentioned something that was funny but true.
+He said we needed to “get rid of the squirrels.”
+It’s so easy to get distracted and lose focus, which often means a task or project goes unfinished or is delayed longer than it needs to be.
 Personally, knowing that someone is holding me accountable makes me 99 times more likely to have that done than if I held only myself accountable for those tasks.

 Whether you’re looking for accountability for yourself or for someone you’re working with, try implementing the guidelines I follow: